 It seems impossible until it’s done – Nelson Mandela

 At Learnship, beginners and pre-intermediates (those with some previous language experience) account for more than half of those starting language training.
 You should not be afraid to dive into an unknown language.
 Starting with the first lesson, a native, bilingual and excellent trainer will put you at ease and reassure you about your skills.

 Your training and HR managers are also valuable supporters who will be able to advise you.
 This applies to counseling you on career options within your company when you learn a specific language and to the types of financing options for your training.

 3. Be patient

 If you’re starting at a beginner level, you should not expect to become an interpreter at the European Commission overnight.
 Often you begin by taking a test at the start of the course to assess your initial level and map your expectations.
 Keep in mind that language programs are designed to help you progress level by level, paced to optimize your efforts and match your memory capabilities.

 Many language training courses provide you with standardized certification such as TOEIC, Linguaskill, Pipplet, etc. at the end of the course.
-When you have proven successful – i.e. a certificate for having reached a standardized language level (either at a half level or full level) – you can add it to your resume and have proof of your hard earned language learning labours.
+When you have proven successful – i.e. a certificate for having reached a standardized language level (either at a half level or full level) – you can add it to your resume and have proof of your hard-earned language learning labors.

 4. Choose a format that suits you

 In a professional environment requiring an ROI such as a specific goal or the achievement of tangible objectives, it is better to favor an organization specialized in business language training that uses certified teachers.
 In terms of the focus of the class, each participant may have their own goals of improvement, that should be discussed in-depth with an HR or direct manager.
 Apart from pure eLearning, the language training market offers five main options: